squarcleconsulting/ukrefimpactmined/README.md

 ### Included Input Files
 #### ukrefimpact/inputs
-* 0-GPA.csv - GPA is calculated based on Paul Ginsparg's suggestion in Nature 518, 150–151 (12 February 2015) doi:10.1038/518150a using [UK REF assessment result](http://results.ref.ac.uk/DownloadFile/AllResults/xlsx)
+* 0-GPA.csv - GPA is calculated based on [Paul Ginsparg's](https://en.wikipedia.org/wiki/Paul_Ginsparg) suggestion in [Nature 518, 150–151 (12 February 2015)](http://doi:10.1038/518150a) using [UK REF assessment result](http://results.ref.ac.uk/DownloadFile/AllResults/xlsx)
 * CaseStudyID.csv - the IDs of all 6638 case studies from [UK Impact Case Studies](http://impact.ref.ac.uk/CaseStudies/Terms.aspx)
 * impactid-ukprn.csv - mapping table of IDs of case studies and UKPRN (A UKPRN is a unique number allocated to a provider on successful registration on the UKRLP.
 This is an 8 digit number starting with 1, e.g. 10000346, 10010014).
 * UoA.csv - Unit of Assessment, code and text description